Ivan8700/Sodoku_Solver/README.md

 # Sodoku solver
-An algorithm that uses the Backtracking method to solve Sodoku at any given size.
+An algorithm that uses the Backtracking method to solve Sodoku.
 The algorithm was implemented by using a stack of nodes, each node symbolizes the attempt to allocated some number to a specific cell.

 The algorithm works as follows :